chinjouli/mysite/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm currently a first-year master student (MIIS) at the Language Technologies Institute, Carnegie Mellon University.
-My fascination with languages led me to the field of computer science, and my research interests revolve around how language technologies can assist humans.
+My fascination with languages led me to the field of computer science, and my research interests revolve around how language technologies can facilitate human communication and understanding.

 {style="text-align: justify;"}